platanus/blog/_drafts/dockerize-your-rails-app.md

 Notice that we are using "db" as the host name of the database.

 You can use this strategy with all the services you need for your app.
+Linking to other containers adds a lot of environmental variables some are useful.
+You can find out more about linking here: [Docker Linking](https://docs.docker.com/userguide/dockerlinks/)

 Once you have all running, start your app and enjoy!